10 Best Functional Upper Body Exercises for Strength

 Quick Summary

-• Exercises for functional upper body strength target various muscle groups and movement patterns.
+• Exercises for upper body functional strength training target various muscle groups and movement patterns.

 • When coupled with a good diet and enough rest, functional exercise can help you increase your body composition and build lean muscle.

-• Functional training can enhance everyday tasks and athletic performance.
+• Functional training upper body workouts can enhance everyday tasks and athletic performance.

 • The best equipment for developing functional upper body strength includes kettlebells, resistance bands, TRX straps, dumbbells, and bodyweight movements.